MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/manage-privacy-controls.md

 In addition to the connected experiences mentioned above that are included with Microsoft 365 Apps for enterprise, there are some optional connected experiences that you may choose to allow your users to access with their organization account.
 For example, the 3D Maps feature in Excel, which uses Bing.
 For more examples, see [Overview of optional connected experiences in Office](optional-connected-experiences.md).

 These connected experiences are different because they aren't covered by your organization’s commercial agreement with Microsoft.
-Optional connected experiences are offered by Microsoft directly to your users and are governed by the [Microsoft Services Agreement](https://www.microsoft.com/servicesagreement) instead of the [Online Services Terms](https://www.microsoft.com/licensing/product-licensing/products).
+Optional connected experiences are offered by Microsoft directly to your users and are governed by the [Microsoft Services Agreement](https://www.microsoft.com/servicesagreement) instead of the [Microsoft Product Terms](https://www.microsoft.com/licensing/docs/view/Product-Terms).
 In some cases, third-party content or functionality are provided through these optional connected experiences and other terms may also apply.
 For more information, see [Overview of optional connected experiences in Office](optional-connected-experiences.md).

 You can use the *Allow the use of additional optional connected experiences in Office* policy setting to control whether these types of connected experiences are available to your users.
 If you don’t configure this policy setting, these optional connected experiences will be available to your users.